-The Pepper project at UT Austin and NYU is tackling the problem of verifying outsourced computations.
+The Pepper project at NYU and UT Austin is tackling the problem of verifying outsourced computations.
 Our approach is to reduce to practice powerful tools from complexity theory and cryptography: probabilistically checkable proofs (PCPs), efficient arguments, etc.

 Highlights of the project’s results include: